Mulher

 Mulher is a village in the Nashik district of Maharashtra, India.

 Location

 The village of Mulher (Mayurnagari) is located on the Southern bank of the Mausam River.
 It is 3.5 km east by road of the village Vide Digar and the Haranbari Dam (downstream).
 It is 9 km by road west (upstream) of Taharabad.
 It is located on State Highway 14.

 It is connected by road, and buses and rickshaw are available from Taharabad.
-There are no hotels at Mulher village; the closest lodgings are Uddhav Maharaj Samadhi Mandir or Mulher Machi.
+There are no hotels at Mulher village; the closest lodgings are Uddhav Samadhi Mandir or Mulher Machi.
 From Mulher machi the trio of forts Mora, Hargad and Mulher can easily be climbed in a day.

 Mulher Fort is located in Mulher village.
 From the township to the base of the Fort is approximately 5 kilometres.